 This is, above all, the view that BPM is a management discipline and not just what process analysts or (worse) software developers do.
 For bonus points, you might even extend the list with things like process excellence, transformation and change management.

-The main benefit of this point of view is that it helps avoid inappropriate model-obsession or technology-obsession, and encourages an appreciation of the big picture.
+The main benefit of this point of view is helping avoid inappropriate model-obsession or technology-obsession, and it encourages an appreciation of the big picture.
 However, the alternative has benefits too.

 Life might just lot be a lot simpler if you take the view that workflow management and business process management are just two imperfect names for the same thing.
 After all, both terms are equally vague, so it isn’t always helpful to attach more specific meanings to one or the other.

-The only reason that we have more than one name for process-oriented approaches is that we’re still looking at a better name.
-After all, work doesn’t really ‘flow’ anywhere, and it isn’t just businesses that have processes.
-Business process management isn’t a very good name for the discipline, for example because it isn’t only useful for businesses, but it’s the best name we have.
+The only reason we have more than one name for process-oriented approaches is that we’re still looking for a better name.
+After all, work doesn’t really ‘flow’ anywhere, and it isn’t only businesses that have processes.
+Business process management isn’t a very good name for the discipline, for example, because it isn’t only useful for businesses.
+But it’s the best name we have.
 Apart from ‘workflow management’, unless you think that’s worse, of course.

-The way this point of view works is that you agree with the idea that there’s a multi-faceted management discipline that possibly includes things like modelling and technology, and only add that the terms ‘business process’ and ‘workflow’ are interchangeable.
-Then use the term that seems least odd in each situation.
+The way this point of view works is that you agree with the idea that there’s a multi-faceted management discipline including things like modeling and technology, and only add that the terms ‘business process’ and ‘workflow’ are interchangeable.
+Then you can use the term that seems least odd in each situation.

-One of the reasons for having to think about this thorny but frivolous question is the apparent contradiction between the Signavio Process Editor and Signavio Workflow products, and what they are used for.
+One of the reasons for having to think about this thorny but frivolous question is the apparent contradiction between the SAP Signavio Process Manager and Signavio Workflow products, and what they are used for.

-Signavio Process Editor is very much a BPM solution, whether or not you think that’s the same thing as workflow.
-Professional process modellers use it to create and publish detailed process models, which have a variety of uses and can be valuable resources.
+SAP Signavio Process Manager is very much a BPM solution, whether or not you think that’s the same thing as workflow.
+Professional process modelers use it to create and publish detailed process models, which have a variety of uses and can be valuable resources.

-On the other hand, Signavio Workflow is really a Business Process Management System in that it uses models based on BPMN 2.0 to automate business processes, adding user collaboration, custom forms and integration with other information systems, which is what any other BPMS does.
-The ‘only’ difference is that Signavio Workflow is a tool that everyone can use.
+On the other hand, Process Governance is really a Business Process Management System in that it uses models based on BPMN 2.0 to automate business processes, adding user collaboration, custom forms and integration with other information systems, which is what any other BPMS does.
+The ‘only’ difference is that Process Governance is a tool that everyone can use.

 In conclusion, you can resolve the confusion between BPM and workflow management either way, and everything’s probably going to be alright.
-It doesn’t really matter whether you classify systems as workflow software or business process software.
-The only complication is when you start thinking about using Signavio Workflow for case management as well as workflow, but that’s another story altogether.
+It doesn’t really matter whether you classify IT systems as workflow software or business process software.
+The only complication is when you start thinking about using Signavio Process Governance for case management as well as workflow, but that’s another story altogether!